 One of the great benefits of social media is the ability to share information almost instantly with a global audience.
 This timeliness is also one of the expectations of that audience.
 Be prepared to move quickly in response to new developments and announcements with relevant information on your site.
 You may even consider releasing new information first on your social media site to help users understand its value as a place to learn about your office or department.

 6. Think before you post

-Remember, everything you do online can and will live forever.
+Remember, everything you do online will live forever.
 Think before you post, remembering that anything you share within social media, even within a closed network, is not private.
-It can and will be shared, stored and spread globally.
+People can screenshot anything and save it.
 Don't post anything online you wouldn't feel comfortable seeing on the front page of the newspaper.
-Many local and regional media outlets rely as much on social media outlets as they do traditional forms of press outreach for stories.

-As a consumer, as well as a producer of social media, offer comments on interesting posts and share the good work of others using your sites.
-Social media is not (only) about sharing your news and success; it's about sharing information that is of interest to your readers and viewers.
+As a consumer and producer of social media, comment on interesting posts and share the good work of others using your account.
+Social media is not (only) about sharing your news and success, it's a conversation with and about other great things happening at the university.
 That may mean interesting research from colleagues at another university, an insightful news story or a fascinating link.
 When you share externally, it makes your social media outlet a more valuable resource for all of your users.

 8. Accept and monitor comments as part of a two-way conversation.

-A social media site without comments isn't very social.
+A social media account without comments isn't very social.
 Be prepared to accept and respond to comments.
-Understand that not all comments will be positive, and respond to negative comments professionally and by providing any additional information that may help resolve the issue in keeping with the guidelines above.
+Understand that not all comments will be positive, and respond to negative comments professionally and by providing any additional information that may help resolve the issue in keeping with the social media policy.

-Post a disclaimer on your site stating you reserve the right to remove inappropriate comments—you can see a sample of UTC's commenting policy for our Facebook page in Appendix F. Remove those comments containing vulgar language, those that attack any one group or individual, and those that are obviously spam.
+Post a disclaimer on your site stating you reserve the right to remove inappropriate comments—you can see a sample of UTC's commenting policy for our Facebook page in our About Section under General Information.
+Remove those comments containing vulgar language, those that attack any one group or individual and those that are obviously spam.

 9. Separate the personal from professional.